UA-141369524-4

 Tea is also a drink you can sip all day even if you’re fasting from food.
 It won’t break your fast if drank plain where nothing is added (like milk or sugar).

-And if it’s cold, you don’t have to warm it back up. 🍵
+And if you make ti cold brew, it’s already room temperature cold, so you don’t have to keep warming it back up. 🍵 You can focus on your task at hand.

 Those are some oolong all day points to get excited about!

-From the cold brew tea way with a simple brewing tea bag, in just a few hours you get an amber tea color with no effort.
+To make the cold brew tea way: take a simple brewing tea bag and add to water in a drinking glass.
+In a few minutes you can see the amber tea color filtering in.
+And in just a few hours you have a deep amber tea color with no brewing effort.
 No sun.
 No equipment.
-Just water, glass, and a tea bag. 😊
+Just water, glass, and a tea bag. 😊 Enjoy!

 Oolong Tea - Cold Brew Method